skillguru/Universities-in-US-for-Masters-in-Electronic-Engineering/README.md

-Universities-in-US-for-Masters-in-Electronic-Engineering
+Universities in US for Masters in Electronic Engineering
 ========================================================

-This is the list of unievsrities in USA based on completion data in Masters in Electronic Engineering
+This is the list of unievsrities in USA based on completion data in Masters / Graduation in Electronic & Electrical Engineering

 University name  |   No of Students completed
 -----------------|-------------------------